rafaelherik/python-api-in-containers/SOLUTION.md

             port: 5000
  ```

- For the chart creation I've used the *helm create* command, it provides a complete chart template, then changed only small necessary configuration for each application, like adding the secret reference requirement for backend-api and the volume mounts for data-api.
+ To create these charts, I used helm create to generate a complete chart template, making minimal adjustments to specific configurations such as adding the secret reference requirement for backend-api and volume mounts for data-api.

- The abn-stack chart has the reference for data and backend api's:
+The abn-stack chart references the backend-api and data-api charts from the same repository:

  ```yaml
  apiVersion: v2